Now hiring! Find auto repair jobs near me.

 The clutch does wear out over time, but the repair is a relatively simple maintenance job compared to the more expensive repair of the transmission.
 Sometimes a clutch disc wears out to a point where it needs to be replaced completely.
 Other common problems include stretched cable controls, a leak in the hydraulics and occasionally air bubbles formed in the hydraulic line.

-If you think you are having issues with your clutch, it’s best to bring it to a technician who can run a diagnostic test and help you pinpoint the problem.
+If you think you are having issues with your clutch, it’s best to bring it to a mechanic who can run a diagnostic test and help you pinpoint the problem.